twistle/gunicorn/README.md

 Installs and configures the latest version of Gunicorn (via pip), aka `Green Unicorn`, a Python WSGI HTTP Server for UNIX.
 It's a pre-fork worker model ported from Ruby's Unicorn project.
 Includes an LWRP for managing Gunicorn config files.
 By default Gunicorn is installed system-wide but you can target a particular `virtualenv` by overriding the `node["gunicorn"]["virtualenv"]` attribute.

-## Deprecation notice

-This cookbook has been deprecated.
-It requires a major rewrite to work on current Chef.
-We have decided to deprecate it so we can focus our efforts on complex cookbooks that provide more value to the overall Chef community.
+This cookbook was forked from the Chef gunicorn cookbook and updated to work on recent versions of Chef.

 ## Requirements